tanu272/Doracle-App/README.md

 ## 👏 How to Contribute

 The main purpose of this repository is to continue evolving React Native core.
 We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving React Native.
-Read our [**Contributing Guide**][contribute] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React Native.
+Read our [**Contributing Guide**] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React Native.

+**Note:Contributing is not allowed as of now.

 ### Code of Conduct